The Lender's Guide to HOA Documents and Condo Approvals

 Insurance Certificate

-The HOA's master insurance policy must meet minimum coverage requirements for conventional lending.
+The HOA's master insurance policy has to meet minimum coverage requirements for conventional lending.
 You need to verify:

-- •Hazard/property coverage: At least 100% replacement cost of the insurable improvements
+- •Hazard/property coverage at 100% replacement cost of the insurable improvements, minimum

-- •General liability: Minimum $1 million per occurrence
+- •General liability of at least $1 million per occurrence

-- •Fidelity bond: At least 3 months of assessments plus reserves
+- •Fidelity bond coverage equal to at least 3 months of assessments plus reserves

-- •Flood insurance: Required if any insured building is in a FEMA flood zone
+- •Flood insurance if any insured building sits in a FEMA flood zone

 Reserve Study

-A reserve study (or at minimum, a reserve fund summary) shows whether the association is saving enough to cover future capital expenses.
-Roof replacements, elevator modernization, parking lot repaving — these are expensive, and the reserves should be building toward them.
+A reserve study (or at least a reserve fund summary) shows whether the association is putting enough away to cover future capital expenses.
+Roof replacements, elevator modernization, parking lot repaving, HVAC system overhauls, these things cost real money, and the reserves should be building toward them.

-Fannie Mae doesn't mandate a specific reserve funding percentage, but underwriters use it as a key risk indicator.
-A project funded below 20% may get additional scrutiny or require compensating factors.
+Fannie Mae doesn't mandate a specific reserve funding percentage, but underwriters treat it as a major risk indicator.
+A project funded below 20% is going to get extra scrutiny or need compensating factors to get through.

 Fannie Mae Full Review Requirements